 There’s nothing better than eating a charcoal-grilled meal out in the yard with your family and friends.
 But when the steaks are done and everyone’s full, you need to turn off the grill.
 Every type of grill is different, but it’s especially important to turn off a charcoal grill (more on this later).
 Learning how to put out a charcoal grill is pretty easy if we do say so ourselves.

 However, you will need a lot of time and patience to do it properly.
 We’ve described three different methods to put out your grill, along with the pros and cons of each method.
-But before that, let’s discuss why it’s so important to put out your grill after use.
+But before that, let’s discuss why it’s so important — How to Put Out a Grill Fire .

-Why You Need to Put Out Your Grill
+Why You Need to Put Out Your Charcoal Grill

-Many people think that grilling meat and vegetables are the hardest part of making a grilled meal.
-But it’s not.
-Because you still need to put out those lit coals.
+Many people think that grilling meat and vegetables are the challenging part of making a grilled meal.
+Likewise, many grilling enthusiasts announce that lighting or starting a charcoal grill is the more difficult one.
+But it’s not the end of your grilling game.
+Because you still need to cool down those lit coals.